This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Space Admin

-User can manage members or groups in a space by adding or removing them or changing their permissions.
+User has administrative permission to the space.
+User can manage members or groups in the space by adding or removing them or changing their permissions.
+User can also view activity in the space.

 Folder Admin